-Are the two above mentioned harmful when used on dog that lives in same house as a bird?
+Are the two above mentioned harmful when used on a dog that lives in the same house as a bird?

 Thank you for all help I have received as my CAG (Congo African Grey, goffie (Goffin Cockatoo) learn to share our life together.

 Would not have made it as smoothly this far without your good advice and Birdy Brunch.
 Thank you again.
 Linda,

 Micha and Stewie

 In that dogs (mammals) and birds (Aves) have different integumentary systems (fins, fur, feathers, scales) treatments should not cross over.

 Everyone likes to think of themselves as being prepared for disaster and certainly life’s cuts and scrapes.

 I’ve personally sutured a dog in a garage (after 5 minutes of training by my vet 🙂